 How do I access the Canvas beta environment?

 The beta environment allows you to explore new features before they reach production.
 The beta environment is overwritten with data from the production environment every Sunday.
 Any work or content you add to your beta environment will be overwritten every week.

 The beta environment is separate from the test environment, which is overwritten with data from the production environment every three weeks and allows you to test using your real data without ruining the experience for your users.
-Learn more about the test environment.
+Learn more about the different Canvas environments.

 Notes about the Beta Environment:

 - Notifications, including course invitations and report downloads, cannot be sent in the beta environment

 - Crocodoc (annotation tool in SpeedGrader) is not available in the beta environment

 - Any changes you want to keep in the beta environment must be made directly within the production environment before beta is reset